 If you want to drive organic traffic to your site and improve your search rankings, you need to conduct website audits regularly.
-A site audit is truly the first step in any effective SEO campaign.
+A site audit is truly the first step in any effective local SEO campaign.

 Local search users are motivated and targeted.
 If you can attract them, you’ll see a leap in your conversions.

-An effective SEO audit helps you uncover what’s wrong with a site or page and what areas you need to tackle first.
+An effective local SEO audit helps you uncover what’s wrong with a site or page and what areas you need to tackle first.